neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 Many small integers (specifically between -16 and +127 inclusive) are also encoded within a single byte.

 A number of marker bytes are reserved for future expansion of the format itself.
-These bytes should not be used, and encountering them in an incoming stream should treated as an error.
+These bytes should not be used, and encountering them in an incoming stream should be treated as an error.

 ### Sized Values